kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 "Exercise 1 complete! 🎉" at Mattermost!
 Feel free to include the link to your GitHub repository.

 If you want to explore React a bit more right away, check out the [official React tutorials](https://react.dev/learn).

+### Step 4: Competition

+We need a logo for the course GitHub pages.
+Post your entry on Mattermost and vote with emojiis on other entries.
+Despite knowing better from experience, I will let the democratic process decide on the logo.

 ### Exercise solution: